kj-sh604/markdown-cv/resume.md

 # Computing

-On the HTML version, scroll over for a summary.
+On the HTML version, scroll over or tap for a summary.

 ## Code